 Whittier has about 180 residents, pretty much all living in the same apartment complex.

 It pays to compare your cruise line shore excursions here.

 Of all the world's cities, Anchorage uniquely combines the conveniences of the modern world with a rugged, natural environment that has all but vanished from populated regions of the world.
 In Anchorage, you can watch moose in the morning and ballet in the afternoon.
 You can take a short flight to see some mountain scenery on earth, then be back for fresh seafood at a five-star restaurant.

 Anchorage is an urban enclave surrounded by wilderness.
 Within a few miles of downtown, you can encounter scenes wilder than you'll find in most national parks: wolf packs roaming through a park, rushing mountain streams, and city parks vast enough to forget which century you live in.
 The world's second highest tides surge against its shores, and North America's highest peak glimmers in the distance.

 Most of all, Anchorage is a gateway to adventure.
-You can experience all Alaska has to offer and never check out of your hotel.
+You can experience all USA has to offer and never check out of your hotel.
 Flightsee over Mt.
 McKinley, fish a wilderness river, or visit grizzly bears via air taxi.
 See calving glaciers and enormous whales on a day cruise.
 Hike to a glacier, climb a mountaintop, or drive some of the world's most spectacular highways.